nirin/msbuild-sdks/Sources/MSBuild.NET.Legacy.Sdk/ReadMe.md

 - It will only work with Visual Studio IDE (Windows/Mac) as it requires the desktop `msbuild` and the target Platform SDKs which are not cross-platform.
 - It might work in Visual Studio Code, but you have to configure build tasks in `launch.json` to use desktop `msbuild` to build.
-- You must install the tools of the platforms you intend to build.
-For Xamarin, that means the Xamarin Workload; for UWP install those tools as well.

 More information on how SDK's are resolved can be found [here](https://docs.microsoft.com/visualstudio/msbuild/how-to-use-project-sdk#how-project-sdks-are-resolved).